UltimaCodes/Graphorama/README.md

    OR

-1. Extract all files to a folder on your computer.
+1. Extract all files from the latest release zip file to a folder on your computer.

 3. Double-click `YourAppName.exe` to launch the application.